 In 1999, a discovered 54-year-old letter prompted Sen. Robert Byrd of West Virginia to reveal a part of his past he says he’d rather forget.
 Byrd said his membership in the Ku Klux Klan as a young man has "emerged throughout my life to haunt and embarrass me and has taught me, in a very graphic way, what one major mistake can do to one’s conscience, career and reputation."
-Byrd’s membership in the Klan, which was an issue in his first campaign for the U.S. House of Representatives in 1952, was raised in a book When Jim Crow Met John Bull, published by St. Martin’s Press, written by Graham Smith.
+Byrd’s membership in the Klan, an issue in his first campaign for the U.S. House of Representatives in 1952, was raised in the book When Jim Crow Met John Bull, published by St. Martin’s Press, written by Graham Smith.

 Although a resurgence of support for the Klan was manifest in the surprising popularity in the early 1990s of David Duke of Louisiana, actual membership in Klan organizations was estimated to be in the low thousands.
 In May 2000, the FBI announced that the Ku Klux Klan splinter group, the Cahaba Boys, had carried out the Sixteenth Street Baptist Church Bombing.
 It was claimed that four men, Robert Chambliss, Herman Cash, Thomas Blanton, and Bobby Cherry, had been responsible for the crime.
 Cash was dead, but Blanton and Cherry were arrested.
 Two years later, 71-year-old Bobby Cherry was convicted of the murder of the four children and was sentenced to life in prison.

 In 2003, the Supreme Court upheld a 50-year-old Virginia law that makes cross-burning an act of intimidation.
 This was over an incident where Richard Elliot and Jonathan O’Mera were convicted of burning a 4-foot cross on the lawn of their neighbors, the Jubilee family, a mixed couple.
 In 2017 they participated in the white supremacy rally and protest in Charlottesville, Virginia, where a white woman was killed.